meodai/pro-color-harmonies/README.md

     - `triangle` (perceptual): bends angles and variations so the palette looks balanced, especially in tricky red/orange/yellow regions.
 Applies **Chroma Narratives** to create visual weight distribution.
     - `circle` (emotional): uses hue bands and lightness bands to create more expressive, story-like shifts (fiery vs tranquil, etc.).
 Applies **Color Hierarchy** to assign roles like "protagonist" or "supporting".
     - `diamond` (luminosity-aware): decisions are driven primarily by lightness + chroma so very light/dark bases still yield usable, UI-friendly palettes.
+  - `interpolation` (optional, default: `true`): whether to smooth out transitions between different variation states (e.g. lightness thresholds).
+When enabled, prevents abrupt jumps in the palette as the base color changes.
   - **Note**: Generators always construct **6 base colors** internally.
 To create palettes with different counts, you can:
     - For fewer colors (< 6): sample evenly from the base palette.
     - For more colors (> 6): interpolate between the 6 OKLCH colors (the demo shows one approach using `culori` in `utils/demo-palette.ts`).